 “Our infinite God always gives all of Himself to each of his children.
 He does not ‘distribute’ Himself so that each may have a part, but to each one He gives all of Himself as fully as if there were no others.” –A. W. Tozer

-In terms of church leadership, shepherds lead their sheep; cattle ranchers drive their livestock.
+In terms of church leadership, shepherds lead their sheep; cattle ranchers drive their cattle.

 I am not afraid to trust my unknown future to my known God.

 Generally, God reveals Himself to me (actually to all humanity) in 5 ways, although I must never limit God in how He chooses to show Himself to me: